 The University Conduct Board consists of faculty, staff, and students.
 This hearing body is one of the formal resolution options utilized in the conduct system.
-The University Conduct Board allows students the right to be heard by other community members in situations where they have been charged with violations of the Code.
+The University Conduct Board allows students the right to be heard by other community members in situations where they have been charged with violations of the Student Handbook.

 Service on the board is challenging and satisfying whether you are student, faculty or staff member.
 It can enhance your academic and/or work experience at the university.
 Many faculty, staff or students that have served on the board have had a positive experience and believe that their critical thinking and decision making skills were greatly improved over the course of their term.

 The process is as follows: You will hear the case, ask any questions you might have of the student, hear witness's testimonies, review the evidence, and provide a recommendation for the student(s) and/or organization being charged.
 Your final recommendation will be given to the Director of Student Conduct.
 The director will make that final decision on sanctions.

 - Must be able to attend a three hour training.

 - Become knowledgeable about all aspects of the of the Student Handbook.

 - Be aware and understand the student conduct review process.

 - Commit to hearing participation (approx. 2-6 hours, 1-2 times a semester).

 - Act as an effective and cooperative group member and maintain confidentiality at all times.